 Update

-What happened: Representatives of the Oregon Tech chapter of the American Association of University Professors (OT-AAUP) and Oregon Tech met on Thursday, April 3 and Friday, April 4.
-They exchanged new proposals on eight topics and reached tentative agreements on two, bringing the total agreements to three.
+What happened: Representatives of the Oregon Tech chapter of the American Association of University Professors (OT-AAUP) and Oregon Tech met on Thursday, April 17 and Friday, April 18.
+They exchanged proposals on 12 topics and reached tentative agreements on two of those, bringing the total tentative agreements to five.

 The University proposed changes on these other issues: